ls1intum/Artemis/docs/user/exercises/programming.rst

 Integrated Code Lifecycle
 -------------------------

-The following sections describes programming exercise features that are part of the integrated code lifecycle system.
+The following sections describe programming exercise features that are part of the integrated code lifecycle system.

 Repository View
 ^^^^^^^^^^^^^^^